A Brief Perspective of ICT

 Notwithstanding Mr Leavey´s statement, the fact that a determined geographical area is serviced by a post office does not mean that the post office offers adequate postal service.
 So the fact that a country´s population has access to postal services does not mean that they do receive it.

 A back-of-the-envelope calculation gives the following results if, say, 4 billion humans are to establish communication with their legislators.
-In the first instance, it might take an average of 4 letters or emails to their legislators per year to solve, say, the global poverty problem.
+In the first instance, it might take an average of 4 letters or emails to their legislators per year to solve, say, the Global Poverty problem.

 If half of those documents are posted, that is at least 8 billion messages that legislators must respond to by post every year.How many post offices or email centres are required for that volume?
-Although they are basing themselves on other requirements, REMCU has established an useful yardstick: a ratio of one radio email system installed per 4,000 humans.
+Although they are basing themselves on other requirements, REMCU has established a useful yardstick: a ratio of one radio email system installed per 4,000 humans.

 A few decades ago the UPU estimated that adequate postal services required around one mailbox or post office per 25,000 inhabitants.
 So for the sake of constituent-legislator dialogue, the existence of an ICT facility per around 10 or 14 thousand constituents could probably help make the difference beween the present environmental and social situation, and the initiation of constituent-conflict resolving dialogues all over the world.
 Calculation of 4 billion poor humans being served by, say, 400 thousand post offices, gives a ratio of a post office per 10 thousand humans.
 It is presumably a good start.